Financial-Times/dotcom-page-kit/packages/anvil-server-handlebars/readme.md

 ### `.loadTemplate(templatePath)`

 Loads and compiles the requested template.
+The template path should be an absolute path or relative to the `rootDirectory` option.
 The template will be cached if caching is enabled.
 Returns a template function.

 ### `.render(template, context)`

 Renders the requested template file or provided template function with `context`.
-Partial templates and helper functions will be made available to the render context.
+Partial templates and helper functions will be provided to the render context.
 Returns a string.

 ### `.renderView(templatePath, context, callback)`

 This method is intended to be used as a [view engine] for Express.
-If you need to use it directly then `templatePath` must be an absolute file system path to a template file.

 ## Options